The perfect storm

 It is a feat of willpower already that we are not more obese than we are.
 But this is the part we know about.
 This is what the diets try to keep you away from.
 And to some extent they work.
 If you only eat cabbage soup then a double chocolate chip muffin is just not allowed, and if you can only eat what your palaeolithic ancestors ate then a salted caramel profiterole stack is right out of the question.
 And they do offer up their best alternatives in return.
 Glossy websites full of almost-edible photographs of the most delicious looking salmon filets in grapefruit salsa, or quinoa salad with mint and mango.
 They do look mouthwatering, and I'm sure you can make an alternative burger bun out of shredded carrots and coconut flour, but can we really stick to any of these diets without caving in?

-The sheer power of Traybake Britain is the reason why these diets fail.
+The sheer power of these Traybake Times is the reason why these diets fail.
 No matter what rules they propose or what substitutes they offer, they eventually collapse under the sheer weight of temptation that we live with.

 The second part of our challenge makes dieting even more of a futile business.
 Not only are we bound to give way to temptation because of the deliciousness of the double chocolate chip muffins themselves, but our bodies are designed to drop us in it too.
 First, we're designed to crave the very things we're trying to avoid.
 We instinctively delight in sweet flavours because they promise energy and nutrition.
 Salt signals the availability of minerals.
 And umami, the taste we adore in a spaghetti carbonara, is the promise of protein.